CodingFlow/rating-service-dotnet/README.md

 The handler interfaces are derived from a generic interface with types specified for the request and response types that must be handled.
 In practical terms, it gives a convenient way to create the concrete handler class with the right method types by using [Visual Studio's "Implement interface" code generation quick action](https://learn.microsoft.com/en-us/visualstudio/ide/reference/implement-interface?view=visualstudio).

-### Infrastructure Layer
+#### Infrastructure Layer

 Contains implementations of repositories that implement the interfaces from the domain layer.
 Repositories provide an abstraction to database-related logic.
 Repositories use [Entity Framework Core](https://learn.microsoft.com/en-us/ef/core/) `DBContext`s to interact with the service's database.

-### Domain Layer
+#### Domain Layer

+The core of the service.
 All business/domain logic resides here following DDD best practices.
 Aggregates, entities, value objects, as well as repository interfaces reside in this layer.
 Repository implementations are not present so only the abstractions are exposed to the application layer.

-### Infrastructure.DesignTime Project
+#### Infrastructure.DesignTime Project

 Contains Entity Framework Core design time support code for the `DBContext`s in the infrastructure layer, such as for generating database migration code and performing migrations.

+### Validation and Null Handling

+Validation, including handling null values, will be handled as early as possible.
+Null handling will always be handled at the periphery of the service, either throwing an exception or using the [null object pattern](https://en.wikipedia.org/wiki/Null_object_pattern).
+The reason why nulls are minimized is:

+Propagating the use of nullable types in a codebase vastly increases [cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity) due to the added code branches to handle the case when the type is null.
+Besides increasing cognitive load and uncertainty, the work required for tests to cover all code paths increases exponentially.

 # Usage